What's On

 Events and Attractions

-Last year Spike Milton’s Lumberjack Show was such a hit we were delighted to welcome them back this year.
-Spike and his team demonstrated their sawmill skills and introduced visitors to the world of Timbersports, from competitive wood chopping to the big noisy ‘hot saw’.
+Spike Milton’s Lumberjack Show will once again grace us with their presence this year, demonstrating their sawmill skills and introducing visitors to the world of Timbersports, from competitive wood chopping to the big noisy ‘hot saw’.

-Other new features for this year included the Moretonhampstead & District Motor Cycle Club who showed off their formidable trial and scrambling skills; and The Wessex Warbow Society who demonstrated shooting, bow making, fletching, and arrow smithing, all as it was done in the Middle Ages.
+Also returning this year will be The Wessex Warbow Society demonstrating shooting, bow making, fletching, and arrow smithing, all as it was done in the Middle Ages.

 Music

-The ever-popular ‘Folk at the Fair’ returned with great local artists playing all day in the main beer tent, with additional bands playing in the garden at the Rugglestone Inn as well as on the Village Green.
-A fantastic accompanying soundtrack to the day.
+The ever-popular ‘Folk at the Fair’ will be returning with great local artists playing all day in the main beer tent, with additional bands playing in the garden at the Rugglestone Inn as well as on the Village Green.
+The folk musicians will continue at The Old Inn, with the main beer tent enjoying more live music and a disco late into the night - more info coming soon!

 Food and drink